techdivision/import-docs/04.file-structure/06.attributes/01.scopes/docs.md

 * Visual Swatch
 * Text Swatch

-the translations can be provided in a separate row for every store view in the column *attribute_option_values*.
+the translations can be provided in a separate row for every store view in the column *attribute_option_values* (see the chapter above).